bids-standard/bids-specification/src/05-derivatives/01-introduction.md

 }
 ```

-### Model fit parameters and model-derived parameters
+### Definitions

-We make a distinction between model fit parameters, which are those parameters
+**Model-fit parameters.** Parameters that get calculated at model specification time.

-that get calculated at model specification time and model-derived parameters,
+**Model-derived parameters.** Parameters that are calculated subsequently.

-which can be calculated subsequently.
-These are distinguished through the
+### Model parameters specification

-suffixes `model` and `mdp`, used respectively for these two classes of model
+Derivatives from modeling steps MUST use the suffixes `mfp` and `mdp`, to denote
-parameters.
+*model-fit parameters* and *model-derived parameters* respectively.

-In its simplest form, with only one file storing model fit parameters and
+In its simplest form, with only one file storing model-fit parameters and
-one model-derived parameter:
+one storing model-derived parameters:

 {{ MACROS___make_filetree_example(